 Sculpture in Civic Center Park

 The Sculpture in Civic Center Park Exhibition is the City's largest display of public art.
-Ten pieces were installed in September of 2014 throughout the the award-winning park for this temporary exhibition.
-In September 2015, an additional ten sculptures will be installed will be added to the exhibition and remain until 2017.
+Established in 2014, ten pieces - on loan for two years - are installed in a rotating exhibition throughout the the award-winning park.
 For more information go the Sculpture in Civic Center Park Exhibition.

 McFadden Square Centennial Legacy Project

 The McFadden Square Centennial Legacy Project was unveiled in a special ceremony on Monday, July 21, 2008 to commemorate the City's 100 years of history.